rubenbanuelos/gameDesignTools/README.md

 ### TO DO

+- [ ] Write function to determine odds of getting a specific amount of successes given XdY and a difficulty Z
+- [ ] Add some documentation
+- [ ] Figure out how to install dependencies along with package
+- [ ] Write unit tests
 - [ ] Put this in a package
+- [ ] Prettier Graphs
+- [ ] Write card drawing function

 - [X] Figure out an algorithm to get ideal distributions.
 Found no elegant approach so far on the Internetz
 - [X] Write function to determine odds of rolling a score lower than X given YdZ
 - [X] Write function to determine odds of rolling a score higher than X given YdZ
-- [ ] Add some documentation
-- [ ] Figure out how to install dependencies along with package
-- [ ] Write card drawing function
-- [ ] Write function to determine success based  dice roll distributions given XdY and a difficulty Z.
+- [X] Write function to determine success based  dice roll distributions given XdY and a difficulty Z
-- [ ] Write function to determine odds of getting a specific amount of successes given XdY and a difficulty Z.
-- [ ] Write unit tests.